UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 GPIOA->MODER |= (0x2 << 20); // set AF mode (10)

-• &= clears only those two bits, leaving everything else untouched
+• &= clears only those two bits, leaving every other bit untouched

 3.4.
 Side Note: GPIO Port vs Pin (x vs y)